mako-framework/docs/03_command_line/02_commands.md

 $this->table(['Col1', 'Col2'], [['R1 C1', 'R1 C2'], ['R2 C1', 'R2 C2']]);
 ```

-This code above will result in a table looking like this.
+The code above will result in a table looking like this.

 ```
 ┏━━━━━━━━━━━━━━━┓